-She didn't understand why his face seemed so bleak all of a sudden.
-"The location is different for everyone," he said.
-"Though I think you'll find that most of them are on the back instead of the front."
+"No." She didn't understand why his face seemed so bleak all of a sudden.
+"It's localized where the poison first enters the blood stream."

 "What about size?"

 There was a pause, and then, "It gets larger as the disease progresses.
 When I first found many of them, the rashes were about the size of a quarter."